UniversalAptronym/Locus-Server/Troubleshooting/Nextcloud_Troubleshooting.md

 Find the setting `client_max_body_size [...];`. `[...]` will likely be 512M.
 Change it to a higher value.
 I use 25G.

-#### __Delete Sync File__
+#### __Delete Sync Files__

 Turn Nextcloud off on your PC.
 Go to your Nextcloud folder.
 View hidden files.
 Delete all "sync" files (these have sync in the name and .db as file extensions) and `.nextcloudsync.log`.
 Turn Nextcloud back on.
+It may take some time to repopulate the sync files if you have a large number of files.

 ### __Problems After Restarting The Pi__